MORE FACT SHEETS: STATE OF THE NEWS MEDIA

 - Key time slots

-- 7 p.m.
+- Noon and 7 p.m.

-Total digital advertising revenue for local TV stations increased 10% in 2016 (reaching a total of about $1 billion).
+Total digital advertising revenue for local TV stations increased 3% in 2017 (reaching a total of about $1 billion).
 Digital advertising revenue accounts for a small portion of total ad revenue.

 Find out more

 This fact sheet was compiled by Associate Director Katerina Eva Matsa and Research Assistant Sophia Fedeli.

 Find more in-depth explorations of local TV news by following the links below:

 - Fewer Americans rely on TV news; what type they watch varies by who they are, Jan.
 5, 2018